 Sacraments & Other Services

 - The Sacrament of Penance (Private Confession) is available on Saturdays from 5:30 p.m. until 6 p.m. or by appointment.

 - The Sacrament of Holy Baptism is offered to those unbaptized persons who desire to become Christian.
 It includes the Sacrament of Chrismation (Confirmation) and First Communion.
 Instruction in the Orthodox Faith and regular participation in the life of St Michael’s Church are necessary per-requisites to Baptism.

-- Non-Sacramental Anointing following the Mass on the First Friday of every month is offered to any Christian who desires prayers for healing of body, mind, or spirit.
+- Non-Sacramental Anointing is offered to any Christian who desires prayers for healing of body, mind, or spirit.

-- Regular visitation of the sick and homebound is provided by Father John and Deacon Lazarus.
+- Regular visitation of the sick and homebound is provided by Father John.

 Joining St Michael’s